DESIGNING FOR THE PLANT FLOOR WORKERS

 Walking down the Production Line.

-My contribution particularly was instrumental in discovering the challenges faced by the supervisors, who manage several of the plant floor workers and we later learned that they were facing severe burn-out caused by the workload and other stressors.
+My contribution was instrumental in discovering the challenges faced by Supervisors, who manage the plant floor workers, and we later learned that they were facing severe burnout caused by the workload and other stressors.

 Research methods I used: